release notes

 This section gives you the immediate, high-level status of your dataset.

-• Dataset Size: Reports the total number of experimental observations (rows) and the count of all predictor (input) variables.
+• Dataset Size: Reports the total number of experimental observations (rows) and the count of all predictor (materials/processing steps) variables.

 • Target Variables: Identifies the number of continuous output variables available for prediction.

-• Overall AI Readiness Score: Provides a final score out of 100, categorized (e.g., Fair), to quickly assess the dataset's current suitability for optimal AI/ML use.
+• Overall AI Readiness Score: Provides a final score out of 100, categorized (e.g., Bad, Fair, Good), to quickly assess the dataset's current suitability for optimal AI/ML use.

 • Key Data Concerns: Summarizes the most significant issues found, including the number of potential outliers detected and the percentage of observations affected.